niftools/maya_nif_plugin/ReadMe.txt

 Maya 6.5 NIF File Translator

-Currently supports importing static (non-animated) NIF files.
-Export is *not* supported.
+Currently supports importing and exporting static (non-animated) NIF files.
 Pre-compiled versions are available for Maya 6.5 and 7.0 for Windows.
 To use on other versions of Maya or other operating systems, you will need to compile from source.

 WARNING:

 This importer is very incomplete, and will not import all data in the NIF file.
 This includes animation, sound data, normals, particle systems, collision information, bounding boxes, and more!
 It should be seen only as a fun thing to mess around with for now.
 I can't promise that files you import today and save as mb files will be able to be re-exported flawlessly when I write the export functionality later.

 KNOWN ISSUES:

 * Niflib has endian issues that are not taken care of, so a PowerPC compile will be impossible.
 * Importing Normals does not work on skinned meshes
 * Meshes affected by multiple skin clusters cannot be exported yet.
 Suggest deleting history and re-binding to the skeleton.

 INSTALLATION: